 Whether you hit the gym first thing in the morning, or like me, end your day with a long distance run, it is all too easy for us to counteract our workouts by our actions throughout the day.
-Keeping your metabolism running after a morning workout, as well as setting up your day with healthy choices before an evening workout is simpler to achieve then you may think.
+Keeping your metabolism running after a morning workout, as well as setting up your day with healthy choices before an evening workout, is simpler to achieve than you may think.
 Changing our eating habits is not the only factor that changes our bodies however.
 Switching up your workout routine will give your muscles a challenge.
 Sticking to the same workout regimen day in and day out, not only allows us to be complacent, but forces our muscles to be as well.
-Balancing both a healthy diet and diverse workout routine will kickstart your metabolism and get your body into ideal shape
+Balancing both a healthy diet and a diverse workout routine will kickstart your metabolism and get your body into ideal shape.